What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 Can I Still Get 410A Freon Refrigerant for My Air Conditioner?

-Yes, homeowners can still use existing supplies for repairs and maintenance after December 31, 2024, as R-410A refrigerant will still be available for the near term in the United States; however, government regulations will eventually phase out its production.
+Yes, homeowners can still use existing supplies for repairs and maintenance after December 31, 2024, as R-410A refrigerant will remain available in the near term in the United States; however, government regulations will eventually phase out its production.

-If your system runs on R-410A, it is important to plan ahead and budget for the potential need to switch to an A2L-compatible system.
+If your system runs on R-410A, it is essential to plan and budget for the possibility of switching to an A2L-compatible system.

 How long will 410A Freon be available?